Exerg/WaitFreeCollections/README.md

 ## How to import the library using CMake

-To include the library, you may copy / paste everything in a subfolder (such as `externals`) or use a git submodule.
+To include the library, you may copy / paste the content of this repository in a subfolder (such as `externals`) or use a git submodule.

 Then, in you CMakeLists.txt file, you just have to do something similar to: